tekumara/notes/flyte-usage.md

 ### task with different structure already exists

 Existing tasks cannot be deleted.
 So instead, register the task with a new version.
 Version strings are arbitrary.

+When using the flytesnacks makefiles the VERSION env var determines the version, and if not specified is set to git HEAD sha.